-Currently Tom Hill and Ethan McKenzie in Year 11 are responsible for the delivery and return of the afternoon School Registers.
-They carry out their duties very professionally and efficiently.
+Currently Habib in Year 11 is responsible for the delivery and return of the afternoon School Registers.
+He carries out his duties very professionally and efficiently.

 Bullying is taken very seriously and a stringent system is in place to support any young person who may be affected.
 The school also uses the Sharp system and pupils can access this at School or via the link on the bullying page.